Smarty Jones: Career End

-Smarty Jones was voted the 2004 Eclipse Award for Outstanding Three-Year-Old Male Horse and was one of the top 5 searched words/terms on Google for that year.
+Smarty Jones was voted the 2004 Eclipse Award for Outstanding Three-Year-Old Male Horse and was one of the top five (5) searched words/terms on Google for that year.

 Quote by Smarty Jones' stable foreman, "Big Bill" Foster: "Number one in horse racing, you have to have the horse.
 Number two, you have to know what to do with the horse once you have him.
 A lot of people in this business have a lot of horses, and never made it because they broke them down.
 It happens a lot.
 Mismanaged.
 Mistrained.
 All because people want to be in the limelight.
 Which is where we're different.
 We don't want to be in the limelight."